Kavi Santokh Singh

-Kavi Santokh Singh (8 October 1787 – 19 October 1843/1844) was a Sikh historian, poet and writer.
+Kavi Santokh Singh (Punjabi: ਕਵੀ ਸੰਤੋਖ ਸਿੰਘ) (8 October 1787 – 19 October 1843/1844) was a Sikh historian, poet and writer.
 He was such a prolific writer that the Sikh Reference Library at Darbar Sahib Amritsar was named after him, located within the Mahakavi Santokh Singh Hall.
 In addition to "Great Poet" (Mahākavī) Santokh Singh was also referred to as the Ferdowsi of Punjabi literature, Ferdowsi wrote ~50,000 verses while Santokh Singh's Suraj Prakash totals ~52,000.
 Other scholars have thought of Santokh Singh as akin to Vyasa.
 Gottlieb Wilhelm Leitner in 1883 wrote that, "Santokh Singh of Kantal in the Karnal District, has rendered his name immortal" through the production of his works.
+Although identified as being a Nirmala by scholars like Shackle, Jvala Singh argues that Santokh Singh was part of the Giani Samparda.
+Harjot Oberoi also notes Santokh Singh's connection to the gianis via him being a student of Giani Sant Singh.

 Biography

 Early life

-Santokh Singh was born into a poor yet educated family of cloth-printers on 8 October 1787 in Nurdin village (also known as Sarai Nurdin) near Tarn Taran to the northwest.
+Santokh Singh was born into a poor yet educated family of cloth-printers (or tailors) on 8 October 1787 in Nurdin village (also known as Sarai Nurdin) near Tarn Taran to the northwest.
 His father was Deva Singh of the Karir subcaste of the Chhimba caste, and his mother was Mai Rajadi.
 He had an elder brother named Gurmukh Singh.
 He was associated with the Nirmala sect.
 His father, Deva Singh, had been well-educated in Gurbani and Vedantic philosophy.
 In his earliest years, his father was his mentor.
-After that, he was educated by his uncle, Ram Singh, at Amritsar.
-Thereafter, he was instructed by the famous Giani Sant Singh in Amritsar after an encounter with the aforementioned.
+After that, he was educated by his uncle, Ram Singh, at Amritsar in the market of Nihal Singh.
+Thereafter, he was instructed by the famous Giani Sant Singh of the Gianian Bunga in Amritsar after an encounter with the aforementioned.
 Until the end of the first decade of the 19th century, he had the personal bunga of his teacher, Giani Sant Singh, as his place of residence.'
 He had a strong educational basis in Sanskrit but his command of Persian was lacking.
+For almost a decade, he studied Brajbhākhā, Awadhi, Sanskrit, Sikh scripture and history, and Vedāntic and Purāṇic literature under Sant Singh.